fwalzel/handlebars-i18n-cli/README.md

 ## Motivation

 Managing large volumes of translations can be a tedious and time-consuming task, for each change in the template needs to be mapped to all languages.
 Usually this comes along with a lot of redundant typing or copy/paste action.
-Furthermore the chance of missing some translation strings increases with many translations in play.
+Moreover the chance of missing some translation strings increases with many translations in play.

 `handlebars-i18n-cli` automates the task of extracting and updating key names indicating translation strings and